globalbiodata/inventory_2022/src/README.md

 ## URL extraction

 `url_extractor.py` is used to extract all unique URLs from the "text" (title + abstract).
 This is done using a regular expression.

+## Checking URLs

+`check_urls.py` checks if each URL gives a return code of '200' meaning good.
+If the URL returns any other code, or causes an exception, it is noted that the URL in the abstract is not available.

+For those that did not give a 200 code, the script checks the [Internet Archive WaybackMachine](https://archive.org/help/wayback_api.php) to see if there exists an archived snapshot of the given URL.
+If so, this is marked as the checked URL.

 # Manual Workflow Examples